LazyRen/LazyRen.github.io/_posts/til/tcppl/2021-03-18-the-basics.md

 If you want old school C way (which is quite handy sometimes especially with implicit conversion to `int`), remove the `class` from `enum class` to get a "plain `enum`".

-By default, an `enum class` has only assignment, initialization, and comparisions defined.
+By default, an `enum class` has only assignment, initialization, and comparisons defined.
 However, we can define other operators for it.

 ## Modularity